kubernetes-retired/kubernetes-anywhere/README.md

   - 1 host running all master components (`$KUBE_MASTER_0`)
   - 2 worker nodes (`$KUBE_WORKER_1`, `$KUBE_WORKER_2`)

-As you will soon see, this approach doesn't requite any configuration changes at all, you simply run containers on different hosts and only need to think about how many hosts there and not what's running where.
-You can potentially use any tools (e.g.: Fleet, Swarm, Ansible), but it's pretty simple to describe with automation aside.
+As you will soon see, if you were to modify the cluster topology, it won't requite any configuration changes at all.
+You simply run containers on different hosts and only need to think about how many hosts are there and not what's running where exactly.
+You can potentially use any provisioning automation tools (Ansible, Terraform, Fleet or Swarm), but it's pretty simple to describe with automation aside.

-Given a recent version of Docker is running on each of these hosts, let's install & launch Weave Net first:
+Given a recent version of Docker is running on each of the hosts you have setup, let's install & launch Weave Net first.

 ```Shell
 sudo curl --location --silent git.io/weave --output /usr/local/bin/weave